 The ACA41 multiplexes (combines) the USB Type A Cable that usually goes into the host and the DC power from the ACP71/77 into a single USB Type C connection to the host.

 A blue power LED light up to show power is applied to the unit from the ACP71/77.
-It auto negotiates USB Type C version 2.0 power for modes 1-4 so no worries about what host it is plugged into.
+It auto negotiates USB Type-C PD 2.0 modes 1-4, at 5VDC, 12VDC, and 20VDC, so no worries about what host it is plugged into.
 It even can be used to supply power to MacBooks with Type-C!

 The ACA41 has been tested with the following hosts:

 - Dell XPS 12